-Sustainable Sydney 2030 also identifies Haymarket as one of 10 Village Centres which have been identified as a focus for the City's village communities with services and retail to generate activity into each area.
+Sustainable Sydney 2030 identifies Haymarket as one of 10 Village Centres which have been identified as a focus for the City's village communities with services and retail to generate activity into each area.

-- (a) Development must achieve and satisfy the outcomes expressed in the character statement and supporting principles. - (b) Retain and enhance the urban character and scale of the Haymarket locality by requiring new buildings to: - i. be built to the street alignment; - ii. have street frontage heights consistent with the prevailing form of heritage items in this Special Character Area; and - iii. have building setbacks above those street frontage heights. - (c) Maintain a high level of daylight access to the street by restricting building height and bulk. - (d) Recognise and enhance the diversity of uses in the area. - (e) Maintain and reinforce permeability within the area and the intricacy of the urban fabric by retaining the existing significant lanes, original street pattern, special corner treatment, small allotments and narrow frontages, and encouraging through site links. - (f) Reinforce the distinct topography of the area by maintaining the layering of development when viewed from Darling Harbour with the City's higher buildings in the background.

-- (g) New development is to maintain and enhance vistas within the area to Darling Harbour. - (h) New development is to maintain and enhance vistas east along Valentine Street to Christ Church St. Lawrence at 814A George Street, Haymarket. - (i) Maintain and enhance the existing vista to the Anglican Christ Church of St Laurence along Valentine Street. - (j) Facilitate the activation of Douglass Street & Douglass Lane and Eagar Street & Eagar Lane for increased public use.
+- (a) Development must achieve and satisfy the outcomes expressed in the locality statement and supporting general objectives for special character areas, in addition to the principles below. - (b) Retain and enhance the urban character and scale of the Haymarket locality by requiring new buildings to: - i. maintain a commercial use at lower levels on the street frontage; - ii. be built to the street alignment; - iii. have street frontage heights consistent with the prevailing form of heritage items in this Special Character Area; and - iv. have building setbacks above those street frontage heights. - (c) Maintain a high level of daylight access to the street by restricting building height and bulk. - (d) Maintain and reinforce permeability within the area and the intricacy of the urban fabric by retaining the existing significant lanes, original street pattern, special corner treatment, small allotments and narrow frontages, and encouraging through site links. - (e) Reinforce the distinct topography of the area by maintaining the layering of development when viewed from Darling Harbour with the City's higher buildings in the background. - (f) Conserve historically significant corner buildings and maintain low building heights and streetscape symmetry at street intersections. - (g) New development is to maintain and enhance vistas within the area to Darling Harbour and former market buildings. - (h) New development is to maintain and enhance vistas along Valentine Street and George Street to Christ Church Saint Lawrence at 814A George Street and maintain vistas towards the clock tower of Central Station. - Conserve and enhance the character of the area by encouraging the retention and reuse of existing nineteenth and early twentieth century commercial and warehouse buildings; - (j) Facilitate the activation of Douglass Street & Douglass Lane and Eagar Street & Eagar Lane for increased public use. - (k) Conserve and improve existing significant public domain features, including sculptures.
+Encourage to provide public artworks in open spaces.
+Adopt distinctive signage control policies for Haymarket area..